-Lighten up a classic Fettuccine Alfredo recipe with this easy pasta recipe!
+Lighten up classic Fettuccine Alfredo with this easy chicken spinach alfredo pasta recipe!
 Ready in 30 minutes with no heavy cream.
-A great healthy recipe for busy weeknights with chicken and plenty of fresh spinach.

 Kyle and I have each moved AT LEAST once a year since we were 18.
 Our last apartment here had a closet full of boxes that were never even opened.